oasis-dan/oasis-lookbook-test/README.md

 ## Part 1 - index.html

-Your challenge is to build this feature using breakpoints create a seemless experience on mobile, tablet and desktop (you may choose your own breakpoints).
+Your challenge is to build the Lookbook feature using breakpoints to create a seamless experience on mobile, tablet and desktop (you may choose your own breakpoints).

 ## Part 2 - customer.html

-js/part2.js is an object containing data of a fictional Oasis customer, please console log the following details:
+js/customer.js is an object containing data of a fictional Oasis customer, please console log the following details:

 First Name
 Last Name